bombur51/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- https://docs.oracle.com/javase/10/docs/api/java/util/Stack.html -->

 Stacks is a data structure where the last entered data is the first to come out.
-Also know as Last-in, First-out (LIFO).
+Also known as Last-in, First-out (LIFO).

 {% img /images/stack.jpg "Stack: push and pop" %}